 It’s one of the largest natural springs in the United States and an Arkansas treasure drawing thousands of visitors annually.

-Mammoth Springs State Park protects the spring and has other attractions, such as hiking trails, picnic areas and a fully-restored 1886 Frisco train depot and museum that houses an early 1900s train caboose.
+Mammoth Springs State Park protects the spring and has other attractions, such as hiking trails, picnic areas, a fully-restored 1886 Frisco train depot, and a museum that houses an early 1900s train caboose.

 Mammoth Spring State Park is at 17 US Hwy 63, Mammoth Spring, AR 72554.

 8- Pinnacle Mountain

 Pinnacle Mountain State Park is the perfect getaway to escape from the city.